I enjoy working one-on-one with select writers!

 The mentorship includes unlimited* overarching and in-line comments, and up to four phone or Google Hangout calls per month (20 minutes each).

 Overarching comments are general written responses to material.
 An example:

 In-line comments are comments and suggested edits using Microsoft Word.
-Bill makes these comments while reading.
-They include queries for clarification, suggestions, and corrections (grammatical and style-related).
+It is my way of interacting with the manuscript as I read, and re-read.
+These comments include queries for clarification, suggestions, and corrections (grammatical and style-related).
 An example:

 It is expected that you will revise your work during the process, and I will read revised pages as they are ready.

 *unlimited means as many pages as requested.
 However, the writer must understand that more pages will take more time.
 Some writers will ask Bill to read an entire novel up front.
 It is reasonable to expect Bill can read up and respond to a novel in a month, but reading revised pages will almost certainly require a second month.

 COST: $1,000 per month, payable by PayPal or check before the start of services for that month.